Skip to main content

 4. Bottom Line

-Caplyta is an atypical antipsychotic that may be used to treat adults with schizophrenia.
-Sedation is the most common side effect and it should not be used in people with moderate to severe liver disease or in those taking moderate to strong CYP3A4 inhibitors or inducers.
-The usual dosage is 42mg once daily with or without food.
+Caplyta is an atypical antipsychotic that is used to treat adults with schizophrenia or depression associated with bipolar disorder.
+Sleepiness is the most common side effect and it should not be used in people with moderate to severe liver disease or in those taking certain medications that affect liver enzymes.
+The usual dosage is one 42mg capsule once daily with or without food.

 5. Tips